 To clarify a bit more, I don’t think learning is just memorization, or even “school learning".
 I don't think staements like "I'm a visual learner" mean much either, because research has shown that the subject matter being learned has more effect on the learning style than the individual's proclivities.
 That sort of identification can actually become a limitation.

-"School learning" requires certain set of skills, but we learn many more things in our lives outside of school.
+"School learning" requires certain set of skills, but we learn many more things in our lives outside of school than we do in school—and learning goes on all of our lives.
 Think of all of the different things you have learned—how to ride a bike or paddle a canoe, build a campfire or read a map, use an iPhone or play a new video game, bake a pie or make spaghetti, do a hand stand or spin a basketball on the tip of your finger, make a new friend and overcome your fears.

 Length?
-Two to three pages is fine.
+Three pages is fine.
 Four is also fine.
 So is five.
 Whatever the topic requires. . .